rreusser/glsl-fft/README.md

 This module is designed for use with [glslify][glslify], though it's not required.
 It also works relatively effortlessly with [regl][regl], though that's also not required.
 At minimum, you'll need no less than two float or half-float WebGL framebuffers, including input, output, and two buffers to ping-pong back and forth between during the passes.
 The ping-pong framebuffers may include the input and output framebuffers as long as the parity of the number of steps permits the final output without requiring an extra copy operation.

+The size of the textures must be a power of two, but not necessarily square.

 ### Is it fast?

 As far as fast Fourier transforms go, it's not particularly optimized, though it's much faster than transferring data to and from the GPU each time you need to compute a Fourier transform.